Be Your Plants Super Hero

 When all else fails…Look for Signs of Life

-Check your plant for any hint of green - even if your plant is completely brown, it may still be alive!
+Check your plant for any hint of green – even if your plant is completely brown, it may still be alive!
+Lots of plants go dormant as a normal part of their process, so don’t fret just yet.
 If you can’t find any sign of life in the leaves or stems, see if you can check the roots.
 The roots are the plant’s support system and can provide plenty of insight into the health of your plant.
-If the roots are plumb and tan or white, they are likely getting enough water and nutrients to keep the plant going.
+If the roots are plump and tan (or they could be white), they are likely getting enough water and nutrients to keep the plant going.
 If the roots are healthy, you are back in business.
 Your next step is figuring out what is going wrong.
 You can submit a photo to the experts here at Glover Nursery and we’ll help you diagnose your plant and get it back on the road to health.

 The best way to bring your plant back to life is to go through these steps slowly.
 Too many changes at once could overwhelm your plant.
 Once you’ve figured out the problem, stick with those habits to ensure your plant lives a long happy life.
 If you have any questions about being your plants superhero or need help figuring out how to care for your plant, you can ask our plant diagnosis team.